bmcsilva/zeropad-customizer-app/README.md

 - [ ] Add support for multiple pages within the application.
 - [ ] Implement the ability to export and import presets.
 - [ ] Enable the export and import of a database.
+- [ ] Make it work on non "W" devices
 <!-- - [x] Add Changelog -->

 See the [open issues](https://github.com/bmcsilva/zeropad-customizer-app/issues) for a full list of proposed features (and known issues).